JacobWoods/JacobWoods.github.io/_pages/cv.md

 Work experience
 ======
-* April_September 2017: Clinical Data Analyst
+* April to September 2017: Clinical Data Analyst
   * Helped create metrics for measuring the quality of care for 1,000's of patients
   * Queried over 2,000 SQL files from GitHub using API to improve the structure of our database
   * Used R and regular expressions to create code to parse a variety of different text structures